Skip to content

 For companies that heavily rely on barcode scanning in their business processes, we recommend using an enterprise-grade solution instead.

-Implementing a JavaScript-based barcode scanner with the Scanbot SDK
+Building a JavaScript Barcode Scanner with the Scanbot SDK

 We developed the Scanbot Barcode Scanner SDK to help enterprises overcome the hurdles presented by free barcode scanning software.
 Our goal was to have a developer-friendly solution available for a wide range of platforms that consistently delivers high-quality results – even in challenging circumstances.